At a Glance

 Dates and Prices

-This tour will run in September and October 2023, aiming to take advantage of the dry season which enhances game-viewing.
-The tour will run from September 20th to October 5th.
+This tour will run in July 2024, aiming to take advantage of the dry season which enhances game-viewing.
+The tour will run from July 18th to July 31st.

 Flights and Visas